Microtubule: Nucleation

 Nucleation is the event that initiates the formation of microtubules from the tubulin dimer.
 Microtubules are typically nucleated and organized by organelles called microtubule-organizing centers (MTOCs).
 Contained within the MTOC is another type of tubulin, γ-tubulin, which is distinct from the α- and β-subunits of the microtubules themselves.
 The γ-tubulin combines with several other associated proteins to form a lock washer-like structure known as the "γ-tubulin ring complex" (γ-TuRC).
 This complex acts as a template for α/β-tubulin dimers to begin polymerization; it acts as a cap of the (−) end while microtubule growth continues away from the MTOC in the (+) direction.

 The centrosome is the primary MTOC of most cell types.
 However, microtubules can be nucleated from other sites as well.
 For example, cilia and flagella have MTOCs at their base termed basal bodies.
 In addition, work from the Kaverina group at Vanderbilt, as well as others, suggests that the Golgi apparatus can serve as an important platform for the nucleation of microtubules.
 Because nucleation from the centrosome is inherently symmetrical, Golgi-associated microtubule nucleation may allow the cell to establish asymmetry in the microtubule network.
 In recent studies, the Vale group at UCSF identified the protein complex augmin as a critical factor for centrosome-dependent, spindle-based microtubule generation.
-It that has been shown to interact with γ-TuRC and increase microtubule density around the mitotic spindle origin.
+It has been shown to interact with γ-TuRC and increase microtubule density around the mitotic spindle origin.

 Some cell types, such as plant cells, do not contain well defined MTOCs.
 In these cells, microtubules are nucleated from discrete sites in the cytoplasm.
 Other cell types, such as trypanosomatid parasites, have a MTOC but it is permanently found at the base of a flagellum.
 Here, nucleation of microtubules for structural roles and for generation of the mitotic spindle is not from a canonical centriole-like MTOC.